SwapMarket/usdt/README.md

 - Why is nobody else doing this?

 It is very tricky to let a web app handle private keys, while making its source code open.
 We implemented security measures, but won't discuss them here.
+To report vilnerability, please use [email](swapmarket.wizard996@passinbox.com).